samiamlabs/minireach_docs/source/sensors.rst

 Laser Scanners
 ++++++++++

 The truck has two Sick TiM 561 laser scanners.
-One mounted in the drive wheel direction and the other in the fork direction.
+One mounted in front of the drive wheel and the other on a support leg by the forks.
 The lasers have a range of 10m, 270° field of view, 15Hz update rate and angular resolution of 0.33°.
 They publish distances to the **scan1** and **scan2** topics in ROS.